Category: Victimology

 What God gives as a gift, the Beast seeks to destroy.

-The Pattern of Abuse
+Patterns of Abuse

 1. Idealization — overwhelming attention, promises, and moral posturing.